mui/material-ui/docs/data/base/components/switch/switch.md

 # Unstyled switch

-<p class="description">The `SwitchUnstyled` component provides users with a toggle button for choosing one from a predefined set of options.</p>
+<p class="description">The `SwitchUnstyled` component provides users with a switch for toggling between two mutually exclusive states.</p>

 Switches can be used on either desktop or mobile, but they are the preferred method for toggling on mobile UIs.